Certificate of Excellence

 Gunung Payung surf view from the cliffs

-The best time to surf Bali’s South Coast is when the swell is very small and the winds are light.
-The winds are generally lightest in March-April and October-November, when the seasons are changing from wet to dry or dry to wet.
+The best time to surf Bali’s south coast is when the swell is very small and the winds are light.
+The winds are generally lightest in March to April and October to November, when the seasons are changing from wet to dry or dry to wet.
+For more on how Bali’s seasons and conditions shape each break, see our 20 essential questions about surfing conditions in Bali.

 Pandawa beach surfers

-There are some very high end resorts on the cliffs overlooking the South Coast.
-Bulgari is the best and most expensive.
-It attracts international celebrities.
-Further along this coastline are other 5 star resorts, Alila Villas, The Ungasan and Karma Kandara.
-From Alila you can walk to the beach but it is a very hard hike back up.
+There are some very high end resorts on the cliffs overlooking the south coast.
+Bulgari is the best and most expensive, and it attracts international celebrities.
+Further along this coastline are other 5 star resorts: Alila Villas, The Ungasan and Karma Kandara.
+From Alila you can walk to the beach, but it is a very hard hike back up.
 The Ungasan and Karma Kandara have transport options to what could be described as a private beach.
-All beaches in Indonesia are public, but the only way of accessing these beaches is via the resort or boat.
-If you are looking for somewhere less excluded but with good access to the South Coast then Nusa Dua and Uluwatu are alternative options.
+All beaches in Indonesia are public, but the only way of accessing these beaches is via the resort or by boat.
+If you are looking for somewhere less secluded but with good access to the south coast, then Nusa Dua and Uluwatu are alternative options.

-Inland from the coast a short distance there are a few mid-priced options such as Villa Melasti, Hideaway residence and Puri Pandawa residence.
-For budget travellers we can recommend Pandawa Hill resort and Surfers house green bowl.
+A short distance inland from the coast there are a few mid-priced options such as Villa Melasti, Hideaway Residence and Puri Pandawa Residence.
+For budget travellers we can recommend Pandawa Hill Resort and Surfers House Green Bowl.

 Sundays Beach Club is excellent.
-It’s not cheap and has an entrance fee in addition to a minimum spend.
-It is a beautiful beach, the food is very good, and it is worth the expense for the experience.
+It is not cheap and has an entrance fee in addition to a minimum spend, but it is a beautiful beach, the food is very good, and it is worth the expense for the experience.
 Alila is open to the public and has an excellent Indonesian and Western restaurant.
-As you would expect of a 5 star resort – it’s not cheap.
-For cheap dining, we can recommend Pandawa beach which has many warungs serving local food.
+As you would expect of a 5 star resort, it is not cheap.
+For cheap dining, we can recommend Pandawa beach, which has many warungs serving local food.

-There are many new beach clubs that have opened up Melasti beach, which is near to Sundays beach club.
-The water here is crystal clear and the sand it post card coloured white.
+There are many new beach clubs that have opened up at Melasti beach, which is near to Sundays Beach Club.
+The water here is crystal clear and the sand is postcard-coloured white.
 The whole coastline is pristine and ripe for exploring.

 Conclusion

-Pandawa is the most consistent wave in Bali during the rainy season as it is never flat and the channel breaks up the chop from a sideshore wind.
-Nungallan is one of the most underrated and under surfed waves in Indonesia.
+Pandawa is the most consistent wave in Bali during the rainy season, as it is never flat and the channel breaks up the chop from a sideshore wind.
+Nunggalan is one of the most underrated and under-surfed waves in Indonesia.
 On a northerly wind, the south coast breaks are world-class.

-If you want to discover Bali’s hidden coastline join our surf camp or enroll in our surf school today as we are strategically located close to all the best surf breaks.
+If you want to discover Bali’s hidden coastline, join our surf camp or enrol in our surf school today, as we are strategically located close to all the best surf breaks.